 "It felt good to be up there with the big boys," said Reagan.
 "It was quite pleasant to be put into that company."

 Bob Stevens, of Stevens and Associates, the architectural firm that assisted with designing the rebuild, told the Reformer that it all began as an exercise.
-The Preservation Trust called his firm, knowing that it had experience with historical building structures and flood proofing.

 At first, there was the question of whether Dot's could even be rebuilt.